jthegedus/firebase-functions-next-example/README.md

 Host a Next.js SSR React app on Cloud Functions for Firebase with Firebase Hosting.

-Here is the accompanying [Medium Post](https://medium.com/@jthegedus/next-js-on-cloud-functions-for-firebase-with-firebase-hosting-7911465298f2)
+~~Here is the accompanying [Medium Post](https://medium.com/@jthegedus/next-js-on-cloud-functions-for-firebase-with-firebase-hosting-7911465298f2)~~ A new post is being written to describe the new project structure, Firebase partial deployments, Firebase support of pre/post-deploy hooks and what problems these new features solve.

-## TLDR;
+## Why?

 Host your SSR Next.js app on Cloud Functions enabling a low-cost, auto-scaling SSR app experience leveraging Firebase's sweet developer experience.

+## How?

 Firebase Hosting can [rewrite routes to a Cloud Function](https://firebase.google.com/docs/hosting/url-redirects-rewrites#section-rewrites) that serves our Server-side Rendered Next.js app.
 Using a rewrite rule that catches **ALL** routes we can then host our SSR app on our Firebase Hosting URL instead of the Firebase Cloud Function URL.